 Five ways to feel the love in the Wissahickon

 In 1844, Edgar Allan Poe wrote that “the Wissahiccon is of so remarkable a loveliness that, were it flowing in England, it would be the theme of every bard, and the common topic of every tongue.”
-While it’s a bit of a flowery description, we’re inclined to agree, and we certainly can’t think of a better place to spend time with a significant other or take a liking to a landscape.
+We’re inclined to agree, and we certainly can’t think of a better place to spend time with a loved one or take a liking to a landscape.
 With Valentine’s Day coming up, we’ve put together five Wissahickon activities to feel the love!

 1. Find a new trail.